 Effective Date: September 22, 2009

 a.
-In accordance with the National Continuity Policy contained in Homeland Security Presidential Directive (HSPD) 20, it is NASA policy to ensure that the Agency maintains a comprehensive and effective continuity capability composed of programs designed to ensure the continuous performance of essential functions under all conditions.
+In accordance with the Presidential Policy Directive (PPD), 40, is NASA policy to ensure that the Agency maintains a comprehensive and effective continuity capability composed of programs designed to ensure the continuous performance of essential functions under all conditions.

 b.
-NASA will maintain a comprehensive and effective continuity capability by:
+NASA maintains a comprehensive and effective continuity capability by:

 (1) Implementing continuity of operations (COOP) plans developed on the four foundations of continuity planning and program management: leadership, staff, communications/technology, and facilities.